Electric Circuit Simulation of Floquet Topological Insulators: Driven SSH circuit

-Now consider the limits of high and low frequencies.
-In the high frequency limit $\Omega\gg\mathcal{W}$, it is sufficient to consider the effect of side bands perturbatively on the zero$^{th}$ side band.
-Then we can define an effective Hamiltonian in one dimension which captures the topology of the system.
-If $U(T)$ denotes the evolution operator of the system in a period, then $U(T)=\mathcal{T}\int_0^T e^{-iH(t)}dt=e^{-iH_{\text{eff}}T}$.
-There are some expansions of this effective Hamiltonian in inverse powers of frequencies known as vanVleck and Brillouin-Wigner expansions \cite{bw}.
-If the effective Hamiltonian $H_{\text{eff}}$ is topologic and have a nontrivial winding number, then the model shown in Fig.~\ref{dssh} will have zero modes localized mostly at the ends of the zero$^{th}$ row.
+Now let us focus on high and low-frequency regimes.
+In high-frequency regime $\Omega\gg\mathcal{W}$, the effect of other sidebands projected on the zero$^{th}$ sideband can be perturbatively considered.
+Then essentially an effective Hamiltonian is proposed which captures the topological properties of the system.
+If $U(T)$ denotes the evolution operator of the system in stroboscopic times, then the effective Hamiltonian is defined as $U(T)=\mathcal{T}\int_0^T e^{-iH(t)}dt=e^{-iH_{\text{eff}}T}$.
+There are some expansions of this effective Hamiltonian in inverse powers of frequencies known as van-Vleck and Brillouin-Wigner expansions \cite{bw}.
+For example, the effect of high-frequency light on topological insulator thin films is analyzed in Refs.\cite{dabiri1,dabiri2}.
+If the effective Hamiltonian $H_{\text{eff}}$ is topologic with a non-trivial winding number, then the model displayed in Fig.~\ref{dssh} would possess zero modes localized mostly at the ends of the zero$^{th}$ row.